Broker-review/Capplace-scam/README.md

 Despite offering these assets, the trading conditions lack transparency, making it difficult to develop a solid strategy.

-Suxxess FX Scam Concerns: While my experience has been mostly positive, some traders have reported delayed withdrawals and slow customer service responses.
+Capplace Scam Concerns: While my experience has been mostly positive, some traders have reported delayed withdrawals and slow customer service responses.
 These are not necessarily signs of a scam but rather operational inefficiencies that the broker should work on improving.